Everyone raves about warm jalapeño popper dip! This melty cheese dip is so good with tortilla chips, crackers, or crudités.

 If you love jalapeño poppers or chile rellenos, you’ll love this dip.
 Basically, the dip has the same ingredients but it’s deconstructed.
 That means you don’t have to stuff all those little pepper halves with filling, making it so easy to prep.
 No deep frying is necessary for this dip.

-This cheesy dip recipe is easy to make.
-It has all the elements of poppers but in a dippable format.
+Like a popper but easier to make.
+This cheesy dip recipe has all the elements of poppers but in a dippable format.
 The creamy cheese filling is chock full of diced jalapeño peppers, bacon bits, and green onions.
 It has loads of cheddar cheese.

 Is The Dip Really Spicy?